 As there are many techniques to choose from depending on your body type, and aesthetic goals.
 We are proud to offer DIEP Flap surgery services, which is our most common autologous free tissue transfer breast reconstruction, to our breast cancer patients and survivors, and want to help each one on their way back to living their lives beyond the diagnosis.
-Using microsurgical techniques, our plastic and reconstructive surgeons, Dr. Matatov and Dr. Zakhary can restore your breast(s) with this type of flap by removing tissue and blood vessels from the abdomen to create renewed, live tissue without sacrificing your abdominal muscles and nerves.
+Using microsurgical techniques, our plastic and reconstructive surgeons, Dr. Matatov Dr. Zakhary, and Dr. Mino can restore your breast(s) with this type of flap by removing tissue and blood vessels from the abdomen to create renewed, live tissue without sacrificing your abdominal muscles and nerves.

 When you choose to have a DIEP Flap reconstruction, you will not have the same complications after the surgery as you would have with breast implants.